-All applicants to medical school at the University of North Dakota School of Medicine & Health Sciences (SMHS) must be U.S. citizens or legal permanent residents of the U.S.
+All applicants to medical school at the University of North Dakota School of Medicine & Health Sciences (SMHS) must be U.S. citizens or legal permanent residents of the United States.

 North Dakota Residents

 Applicants who are legal residents of North Dakota and have lived in the state for at least 12 months prior to Nov.
 1 of the year of application.
 Strongest preference is given to current legal residents of North Dakota who graduated from a North Dakota high school.

 Former Residents of North Dakota

 Former residents of North Dakota whose parents are residents of North Dakota, and who graduated from a North Dakota high school, and who were previously residents of North Dakota for ten years or more

 Applicants who are, or will be at time of matriculation, a graduate of a North Dakota university (public or private), excluding online degrees.